sylvek/domotik/README.md

 ## analyzers (mosquitto_sub)
 several analyzers are available
 - push data to syslog
-- push data to csv
-- push data to graphite
-- push data to thinkspeak
 - push data to mongodb
 - control the freebox HD